beyond88/default-quantity-for-woocommerce/readme.txt

 Tested on 6.2 and added composer

 = 2.0.1 =
-Tested on 6.2 and added composer
+Tested on WC 7.8.2 and update require PHP version